About the Association

 Contact me

 I started beekeeping in spring 2011 with 2 hives, during that first year 2 became 6 and then in late September I acquired 9 colonies from a retiring beekeeper and from that moment on there has been no turning back.
-I now run between 25 and 35 colonies and learn every time I go into a hive.
-I am really enjoying my beekeeping and just wish I had started 20 years earlier.
-As a trustee I would like to be able to pass on some of the great enjoyment I get from beekeeping to encourage others to give it a go.

 Contact me